EmBeBanhBao/Active-Directory-Lab/README.md

 1. Assigned the domain controller a static IP (`192.168.10.7`) and verified connectivity to the internet and to the Splunk host.
 2. Installed the Active Directory Domain Services (AD DS) role via Server Manager.
-3. Promoted the server to a domain controller by creating a new forest, myDFIR.local.
+3. Promoted the server to a domain controller by creating a new forest, myproject.local.
 4. Created organizational units (IT and HR) and two domain users — Jack Reacher(reacher) and Tony Swan(tonyswan) — to mirror a departmental structure.
 5. Pointed the Windows 10 workstation's DNS to the domain controller, then joined it to `myproject.local` and logged in as a domain user.